-One of the major subdivisions of the interconnected body of salt water that occupies almost three quarters of the Earth’s surface.
-Earth is the only planet in the solar system whose surface is covered with significant quantities of water.
-Of the nearly 1.4 billion cubic kilometers of water found either on the surface or in relatively accessible underground supplies, more than 97% is in the oceans; most of the rest is in glacier-covered Greenland and Antarctica (Table 1).
-During much of Earth’s history the oceans have been a difficult, if not quite impassable, barrier for the movement of land-based plants and animals from one continent or island to another.
+One of the major subdivisions of the interconnected body of salt water that occupies almost three-quarters of the Earth’s surface.
+Earth is the only planet in the solar system whose surface is covered with significant quantities of water (Fig. 1).
+Of the nearly 1.4 billion km3 of water found either on the surface or in relatively accessible underground supplies, about 96% is in the oceans; most of the rest is in glacier-covered Greenland and Antarctica.
+During much of Earth’s history, the oceans have been a difficult, if not quite impassable, barrier for the movement of land-based plants and animals from one continent or island to another.
 This article describes and compares some of the major oceans and their features.
-See also: Glaciology; Oceanography
+See also: Glaciology; Greenland; Indian Ocean; Oceanography

 Oceans cover 71% of the Earth’s surface, with a mean depth of 3729 m.
 More than 70% of the oceans have a depth between 3000 and 6000 m.
 Less than 0.2% of the oceans have depths as great as 7000 m.

 The oceans are cold and salty.
 Some 50% of the water in the ocean has a temperature between 0 and 2°C and a salinity between 34.0 and 35 g/kg.
 A salinity of 34 g/kg is the equivalent of 34 g of salt in a kilogram of seawater or 34 ppt.
 Water with a temperature above a few degrees Celsius is confined to a relatively thin surface layer of the ocean.
 Figure 2 shows the distribution of both temperature and salinity in the world’s oceans.
 See also: Seawater